 On the way back, the Business Lounge in Brussels Zuid/Midi station was closed for refurbishment.
 Typical.
 I was still able to pick up free magazines, newspapers and drinks in the main area so I didn’t completely miss out on the pre-travel perks of Business class.

 The train seats were the same as those in Standard Premier and the food was similar but more plentiful.
 Although, this time, I also had some nibbles and a drink before lunch was served.
 Sadly, being the Sunday morning after the one night I’d had to enjoy Brussels, I was in a slightly worse-for-wear state and I couldn’t bring myself to take up the offer of champagne and settled for some orange juice instead.
 Wine with my meal was also off limits.
 Considering the fact that my palette isn’t all that refined at the best of times, I probably wouldn’t have been the best judge as to the quality of the champagne anyway, but I can say the orange juice was nice.

 The meal options were cold beef (again) or hot fish, both courtesy of Raymond Blanc.
 I went with beef again.
-This time it came with a bean/olive/pepper combo and it was actually better than the last one – certainly it won the title of best food I have ever had on public transport.
-I also got a starter this time which I particularly appreciated since it was smoked salmon – one of my favourites – and instead of a cup of green tea I was served a pot.
+This time it came with a bean/olive/red pepper combo and it was actually better than the last one – certainly it won the title of the best food I have ever had on public transport.
+I was also served a starter this time which I particularly appreciated since it was smoked salmon – one of my favourites – and instead of a cup of green tea I was served a whole pot.
 The staff were even more attentive here.
-After another smooth ride, I think I can honestly say that the Eurostar may have ruined me for standard travel: I had been rather spoiled.
+After another smooth ride, I think that the Eurostar may have ruined me for standard travel: I had been rather spoiled.